Thirty-sixth government of Israel: Resumption of efforts to form a government

 Bennett again changed his position, and indicated on 23 May that he would be open to serving with Lapid.
 On 25 May, Meretz agreed to a coalition government, and thus, Lapid announced that he will be handing them the ministries of health, environment, and regional cooperation if the coalition government gets formed, while the ministry of treasury will be handed to Avigdor Lieberman's Yisrael Beiteinu.
 Lapid and Bennett met on 27 May, in a move that was not made known to any other members of Yamina.
 On 28 May, Lapid secured the approval of a change government by the Labor Party.
 Two days later, Bennett announced he was in favor of a unity government, where he would serve as prime minister until September 2023, at which point Lapid would take over.

-On the afternoon of 1 June 2021, as talks between the various parties were reported to be coming to a conclusion, Mansour Abbas announced that the United Arab List intends to be a full-fledged member of the "change government" coalition.
+On the afternoon of 1 June 2021, as talks between the various parties were reported to be coming to a conclusion, Mansour Abbas announced that Ra'am intends to be a full-fledged member of the "change government" coalition.
 The party was said to be asking for the position of Deputy Interior Minister, who would most likely serve under Ayelet Shaked of Yamina.
 Meanwhile, four out of six Knesset members from the Joint List – which had formally stayed outside of both the pro-Netanyahu bloc and the "change bloc", stated that they would not support the new Bennett-Lapid government in a possible confidence vote.
 These MKs are from the Hadash (which includes the Israeli Communist Party and independent Ayman Odeh) and Balad factions of the coalition.
 On the other hand, the two MKs from the Ta'al faction remain undecided.

 Isaac Herzog was easily elected as the 11th President of Israel during the government formation.

 During the evening of 1 June, the negotiations stalled once more.
 Yamina's Shaked demanded to be named to the Knesset's Judicial Appointments Committee, despite Lapid having already promised the seat to Labor's Michaeli.
-On the following morning, the negotiations with the United Arab List also encountered new challenges.
+On the following morning, the negotiations with Ra'am also encountered new challenges.
 Specifically, media sources reported that Prime Minister Netanyahu had agreed to repeal a controversial piece of legislation which addresses illegal housing construction – popularly dubbed the "Kaminitz law", and had thereby indirectly encouraged the UAL's MKs to heighten their demands in their talks with the "change bloc".
 These new demands had the effect of alienating the pro-"change" right-wing parties, Yamina and New Hope, which openly oppose a repeal of the law.
 Negotiations on the possible "change government" also took place on the sidelines of a Knesset session called to elect the new president of Israel.
 Isaac Herzog was easily elected as the 11th president of the country, and achieved the support of a broad range of parties.
 He received 87 votes, to just 26 for his only rival, Miriam Peretz.